 Thousands of people have fled from war in Syria and have found asylum in Turkey.
 Gaziantep, a city near the Syrian-Turkish border, has become the escape route for refugees looking for shelter.
-Here we are establishing the first international school for refugee and forgotten children.
+Here we tried to establish our first international school for refugee and forgotten children.

-The school, which was built in a strategic district - between the slums and the richer neighborhood - is a vital reference point in the heart of the crisis.
-With our innovative methods, we convey values and skills to provide all children with the same opportunities to grow up free and independent.
+The school, which was built in a strategic district - between the slums and the richer neighborhood - was supposed to become a vital reference point in the heart of the crisis.
+With our innovative methods, we wanted to convey values and skills to provide all children with the same opportunities to grow up free and independent.

 3.6m refugees in Turkey

 70% women and children

 92% of the children drop out of school before they are 10 years old.